madhavraj1997/Ecommerce/README.md

-Simple ecommerce website using django and bootstrap
+Simple ecommerce website using django, bootstrap, html, css and javascript